Emanuel-de-Jong/10KRanker/README.md

 ## Commands
 Discord users use commands to interact with the bot.
-All commands for this bot need to be prefixed with the symbol: `!`<br/>
+All commands for this bot need to be prefixed with: `!`<br/>
 The commands are as follows:

 `<>` = Required<br/>